"In many ways the project affirmed what I believe about children: that they are more capable than we give them credit for."

 What do we do?

-Every winter, teachers, administrators, and members of the community are invited to submit grants for consideration and review.
-Grants are awarded in the spring.
+Each school year, teachers, administrators, and members of the community are invited to submit grants for consideration and review.
+Grants are typically awarded in the spring, though out-of-cycle grants are awarded year round.

 Spend time on the new Wetlands Walkway, admire the 6th Grade Chicken Coop, or visit the Hanscom Maker Space to see LSF grants in action.